philippmoritzer/bd-ml-project/README.md

 ### InfluxDB vs Timescale vs Prometheus

 Prometheus and TimescaleDB serve a similar purpose than InfluxDB by being time series databases.
 While InfluxDB is the most used time series database according to (https://db-engines.com/de/ranking/time+series+dbms, 10.07.2022, 18:06) the other two databases are very commonly used.
-The question that arises is why InfluxDB is not always used and how the other candidates differ.
+The question that arises is why alternatives to InfluxDB exist and how the other candidates differ.

 Prometheus:
 - Uses its own query language PromQL
 - More features for monitoring purposes
 - Less support for for real-time analytics or machine learning
-- Only milisecond timestapms vs InfluxDB's nanoseconds
+- Only milisecond timestamps vs InfluxDB's nanoseconds
 - Less resource usage

 TimescaleDB: